-Failure to provide documentation or test scores or to achieve the grade point average required at the end of the first semester may lead to suspension or dismissal from the University.
+Failure to provide documentation required at the end of the first semester may lead to suspension from the University.

 EDUCATION

 DOCTOR OF PHILOSOPHY IN CURRICULUM AND INSTRUCTION, EDUCATIONAL LEADERSHIP, AND INSTRUCTIONAL DESIGN AND TECHNOLOGY

 Candidates for admission to the Ph.D. program are required to hold a master's degree (or equivalent) from an accredited institution.
 An admission decision is based on a combination of a student's graduate academic performance, professional experience, letters of recommendation and/or standardized test scores.
 All students are encouraged to submit Graduate Record Examination (GRE) or Miller Analogy Test (MAT) scores in support of their application.